Archive for the ‘Remembrances’ Category

 But did I really abandon hope?
 Which came first—the handwriting contest or Valentine’s Day?
 In any case, I know I really fell for Carol Ann, Snow White to my Prince Charming (walk on role), in our class’s stage production of Books Are Our Friends before the year was over.
 Sadly, she moved out of town in the summer.
 But the memory of regret is weaker than the memory of rejection.

 So strange to enter again into my seven-year-old mind and feel once more the staggering smackdown of the handwriting judgment.
 I can never know how my life would have been different, if in any significant way, but for that hard lesson, but I know that it taught me not to be so sure of myself, perhaps at the everlasting expense of my self-confidence.
-In any case, those memories of painful disappointment (along with those of great joy) are among the few that persist.
+In any case, those memories of painful disappointment (along with those of great joy) are among the few that prednisone persist.

 ADDENDUM (February 15, 2013): My mind has not stopped trying to complete my memory of those long ago Valentine’s Days and has come up with yet another version that brings the two events closer to the single one I described three years ago.
 I have come to believe that I did make a Valentine card for Carol in the second grade.
 I’m sure it wouldn’t have said “I love you,” but it might have said “Be my Valentine.”
 It would have been the only one I made by hand that year.
 It’s a little hard for me to imagine myself having the courage to do that, but when I think about how I watched to see Carol’s reaction and how crushed I was when she tossed it aside with hardly a glance, I feel that it had to have been a rejection of more than a card I had bought.
 As I mentioned above, I did rate my artistic ability highly, never mind how accurately.
 It would also explain how I so easily conflated the two events when I first wrote about them.
 As of now I’d say I’m 95% sure that the making of cards for all the girls at the insistence of my mother was in the first grade and 95% sure that the watching for Carol’s reaction when she looked at my card was in the second grade.
 I’m at a somewhat shakier 90% certainty that it was an artistic creation of mine that Carol disdained.
 And that is the last I will have to say about it.